francistianlal/POC-Ideas/README.md

 # POC-Ideas
 # This repository contains raw POC documentations of various ideas in different disciplines, mostly made-up and just for fun.
-Each individual docs are for the respective product.
+Each file are for the respective product.
+The files are named after 'category_name'.